 Your application will be highly regarded if:

-- It uses the correct application form (available below)
+- It uses the correct application form (available in the link above)

 - Clearly explains the objectives of the project

 - Provides a clear, itemised budget of realistic costs